pelagios/recogito2/README.md

   docs](https://www.playframework.com/documentation/2.5.x/Production)
 * Be sure to set a random application secret in `conf/application.conf`.
 Play includes a utility to generate one for you - type `activator playGenerateSecret`.

+## Upcoming TODOs

+* ElasticSearch gazetteer framework
+  * While updating, even unchanged places are re-written to the index.
+Might not have such a huge performance impact, but investigate.
+  * Place updates currently don't make use of optimistic locking.
+Do we need that?
+Concurrency- related conflicts during parallel import are possible.
+But should normally be either recognizable by failed clean-up deletes; or wouldn't matter since the later update will clean everything up.
+Scenario is different for PlaceLinks however!
+  * Places currently don't include added_at and last_updated timestamps
+  * Gazetteer records currently don't include added_at and last_updated timestamps
+  * The place schema doesn't yet include hierarchical relations.
+Q: how do we deal with incoherent hierarchy relations reported by different gazetteers?